LearnYouSomeComputer/Tools-For-Programming/12-Graphical-User-Interfaces-with-Qt.md

 ## Walkthrough

-It's worth mentioning before we get to deep that you should spend some time looking through your starter repository's example code in addition to this walkthrough.
+It's worth mentioning before we get too deep that you should spend some time looking through your starter repository's example code in addition to this walkthrough.
 Qt requires a non-negligible amount of code to get anything interesting done.
 We've included a few examples here, as well as a discussion of some conceptual stuff, but you'll need to spend time looking at the example code to see how all the pieces fit together.